TCA166/mcSavefileParsers/README.md

 ## radiusGenerator

-A multiprocessed version of modelGenerator that can generate models same as modelGenerator, but with multiple chunks at the same time.
+A version of modelGenerator using multiprocessing that can generate models same as modelGenerator, but with multiple chunks at the same time.
 This is the program you are going to want to use to generate your model.
 You provide coordinates of a chunk that will act as a center for your model, a radius in which surrounding chunks will be added to the model and the radiusGenerator will create a large model for you.
 The argument interface is very similar to modelGenerator and all rules about assets and limitations from modelGenerator apply here.